Skip to content

 Calendar

-The Master of Science in Criminal Justice program is delivered in an online format ideal for working professionals, conveniently featuring six start dates each year.
+The master’s degree in criminal justice program is delivered in an online format ideal for working professionals, conveniently featuring six start dates each year.
 Choose the start date that is best for you.

 Graduate Programs Degree Plan